Inklingo

 nounB1general

-Use 'bienes' to refer to property or possessions that have economic or financial value, especially when discussing inheritance or division of wealth.
+Use 'bienes' to refer to possessions or property with economic or financial value, especially when discussing inheritance or division of wealth.

 A colorful illustration showing a stack of various household goods, including a red book, a yellow teapot, a blue baseball bat, and a small green toy box.